luhsra/llfree-bench/artifact-eval/README.md

 The home directory contains the following subdirectories:

 - [llfree-bench](https://github.com/luhsra/llfree-bench): Collection of benchmark scripts for LLFree.
+  - `artifact`: Contains the plots of the artifact evaluation.
   - `allocator`: Contains the "alloc" and "list" results.
   - `module`: Contains the "kernel" results.
   - `frag`: Contains the "frag" results.